Bruce Brown NBA Playoffs Player Props: Nuggets vs. Suns

-Bruce Brown and his Denver Nuggets teammates match up versus the Phoenix Suns in the 2023 NBA Playoffs, at 10:00 PM ET on Monday.
+The Denver Nuggets, Bruce Brown included, will play at 10:00 PM on Friday versus the Phoenix Suns in the 2023 NBA Playoffs.

-In this piece we'll examine Brown's stats and trends, helping you with your prop bets.
+Below, we break down Brown's stats and trends to help you find the best prop bets.

 Bruce Brown Prop Bets vs. the Suns